-With the number of elderly adults that I know who have had total, and partial knee replacement surgery, I can imagine that a large number of people are wondering whether or not treatment with a continuous passive motion machine is covered by Medicare, as the rentals are extremely expensive.
+With the number of elderly adults that I know who have had total, and partial knee replacement surgery, I can imagine that many people are wondering whether treatment with a continuous passive motion machine is covered by Medicare, as the rentals are extremely expensive.

 Medicare does not cover knee CPM machines for partial knee replacements, shoulder, elbow, hand, wrist, or wrist and hand CPM machines.

 Medicare doesn’t cover for more than 3 weeks, as it states that there is no medical evidence that the machines have any effect on rehabilitation if used for longer than 3 weeks.

 The purpose of the CPM machine is to increase the range of movement in the knee joint post-surgery, in the hope that this will make the recovery an easier one.

 The fact remains though that there are no studies which prove anything either way.

 I found one paper by Harvey LA, Brosseau L, Herbert RD from 2014 where they state that –

 The review showed that CPM following knee replacement surgery probably improves the ability to bend the knee slightly and the person’s quality of life but may not improve pain or function.

 The article is not particularly long, you can read it here.